 So at first, drinking alcohol may seem to help numb any physical or emotional pain you’re feeling.
 But it won’t make it go away.

-The combination of decreasing endorphins and the realization that your problems are still there is a recipe for feeling physically and emotionally unwell.
+The combination of decreasing endorphins and the realization that your worries are still there is a recipe for feeling physically and emotionally unwell.

-There are a lot of reasons why that bathroom line at the bar is so long.
-One is that drinking tends to make people urinate more than usual.
+Wondering why that bathroom line at the bar is so long?
+Here’s one reason: drinking tends to make people urinate more than usual.
 Plus, despite your best efforts, you probably don’t drink as much water as you should when you’re drinking.

 The combination of these two factors can lead to dehydration.